 the first hour, including travelling and office time - £37

-We aim to keep this cost to a minimum by remaining onsite only long enough to ensure that treatment is being carried out properly and to its specification.
+The Forestry Commission aims to keep this cost to a minimum by remaining onsite only long enough to ensure that treatment is being carried out properly and to its specification.
 However, it will be necessary to inspect the material on completion of the treatment to ensure that it has been effective.
-Where possible, we plan for these visits to coincide with the notified timing of treatment.
-It will be important, therefore, to ensure that you keep us informed of any changes to agreed arrangements.
+Where possible, the Forestry Commission plans for these visits to coincide with the notified timing of treatment.
+You should inform the Forestry Commission of any changes to agreed arrangements.

-The fee for this monitoring work becomes due on completion of the remedial work and must be paid before a Certificate of Clearance (form PHF28) is issued.
+The fee for monitoring work is due on completion of the remedial work.
+You must pay the fee before a Certificate of Clearance (form PHF28) is issued.
 Alternatively, you’ll be issued with an invoice which you may pay through your credit account, if you have one, or by BACS or cheque.